 Frank Winter was a long-time member of the Auckland folk music fraternity, popular and highly respected both in Auckland and throughout New Zealand.
-For many years he was the proprietor of the now defunct Poles Apart Folk Club and it was during this time that he founded the Auckland Folk Festival in 1973 (see history of the festival).
+For many years he was the proprietor of the now defunct Poles Apart Folk Club and it was during this period in 1973 that he founded the Auckland Folk Festival (see history of the festival).
 He was a long serving committee member and a great supporter of the festival until his death in 2003.

 Recipients of the Frank Winter Memorial Award